Skip to main content

 By Bronwyn Fields

 With four years of medical school and a minimum of three years of hands-on training in residency, all boarded physicians are highly educated professionals with a deep knowledge of the human body and its systems.
-However, doctors aren’t perfect and accidents happen.
-When they do, the outcome can be disastrous.
-A simple mistake can cause disability, disfigurement or even death, turning a routine procedure into a living nightmare for patients and their loved ones.
+However, accidents happen.
+When they do, the outcome can be disastrous, turning a routine procedure into a nightmare for patients and their loved ones.
+If you or someone you love has been affected by an error during a medical treatment, taking legal action can be the best recourse.
+However, the path forward may be dependent on identifying negligence versus malpractice.

 What Is Medical Malpractice?